survivejs/react-book/manuscript/10_authoring_libraries.md

 Make sure you hit `npm i babel --save-dev` to include the tool into your project.

-As you probably don't want the directory content to end up to your Git repository accidentally and prefer to keep your `git status` clean, you should modify your `.gitignore` like this:
+You probably don't want the directory content to end up to your Git repository.
+In order to avoid this and to keep your `git status` clean, consider this sort of `.gitignore`:

 ```bash
 dist-modules/